NorCal’s Most Prolific Running Back From 2018, Cameron Skattebo Returns With A Goal Of 300 Yards A Game For The Defending CIF Bowl Champs •

 BEST OF THE SJS—MEDIUM SCHOOLS

-Names to know and teams to watch from Sac-Joaquin Section schools expected to be in the Division III-IV enrollment group.
+Names to know and teams to watch from Sac-Joaquin Section schools expected to be in the Division III-IV enrollment group for the 2019 season.

 TOP OFFENSIVE THREAT: Cameron Skattebo, RB Rio Linda, Sr.